Updated June 16, 2023

 How run Command Works in Docker?

-When we run the ‘docker run’ command on the terminal, Docker daemon searches for the mentioned Docker image locally and if it finds the image locally then it creates a writeable layer over the specified Docker image and starts the container using specified command and if it does not find the image locally then it firsts pull that image from the registry and by default, it goes to ‘hub.docker.com’ if there is no local registry mentioned in the daemon.json file.
+When we run the ‘docker run’ command on the terminal, Docker daemon searches for the mentioned Docker image locally, and if it finds the image locally, then it creates a writeable layer over the specified Docker image and starts the container using the specified command.
+If it does not find the image locally, it firsts pull that image from the registry, and by default, it goes to ‘hub.docker.com’ if there is no local registry mentioned in the daemon.json file.

 Examples of Docker run Command